sammy750/finervisiontask/README.md

-This project combines a React frontend and a Node.js backend in a single directory for easy management.
-It allows you to streamline your development workflow and manage dependencies efficiently.
+This project combines a React frontend and a Node.js backend.

 To get started with this project, follow these steps: